-*These descriptions build on the descriptions developed by TeachingWorks (2013).
+The following descriptions build on descriptions developed by TeachingWorks (2013).

 Making content explicit is essential to providing all students with access to fundamental ideas and practices in a given subject.
 Effective efforts to do this attend both to the integrity of the subject and to students' likely interpretations of it.
 They include strategically choosing and using representations and examples to build understanding and remediate misconceptions, using language carefully, highlighting core ideas while sidelining potentially distracting ones, and making one's own thinking visible while modeling and demonstrating.